 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The trail surface is muddy.
-The recent rains have caused flooding of the streams and creeks.
-With the removal of trees in the tornado area and timber harvested sections have become over grown with green brier, tree seedlings, and weeds, etc. To follow the KT through these sections, they are marked with two different color posts.
+With the removal of trees in the tornado area, timber harvested sections have become over grown with green brier, tree seedlings, and weeds, etc. To follow the KT through these sections, there are marks with two different color posts.
 Orange color marks the trail in the tornado area.
 Brown color marks the trail in the timber harvest sections between US 56 to Oxley Trailhead.

 Attention: Please check the below section for the current re-routes of the KT including a printable map.